-It is required that the applicant submit a letter of support from a preceptor at the applicant's institution.
-This letter must describe the mentor's role and responsibilities.
-The mentor is responsible for conducting the research projects and supervising the work of the applicant and associate investigators.
-The mentor must hold an MD, DO, PhD, or equivalent degree.
-In competitive applications, the mentor will have proven his or her ability to pursue independent research as evidenced by original research publications in peer-reviewed journals and/or funding from extramural sources and evidence of ongoing research activity.
-The mentor may be in any department but must be within the applicant's institution.
+It is required that the applicant submit a letter of support from a Mentor at the applicant's institution.
+This letter must describe the Mentor's role and responsibilities.
+The Mentor must hold a MD, DO, PhD or equivalent degree.
+The Mentor must have proven ability to pursue independent research as evidenced by original research publications in peer-reviewed journals and/or funding from extramural sources.
+The Mentor may be in any department within the applicant's institution.